jiwoos/LTLMoP/README.md

 ### Introduction
 This repository contains a functional and updated version of the original LTLMoP (Linear Temporal Logic MissiOn Planner) toolkit, which can be found at https://ltlmop.github.io/.
 The original LTLMoP toolkit was an influential and widely-used tool for mission and motion planning using Linear Temporal Logic (LTL).
 However, over time, the original repository faced challenges due to its reliance on Python 2 and deprecated packages.

 Our goal with this project is to revive the LTLMoP toolkit by addressing the compatibility issues, updating dependencies, and ensuring its functionality in Python 2 environments.
-We have made significant efforts to bring this valuable tool back to life and make it accessible to researchers and practitioners in the field of robotics and planning.
+We have made efforts to bring this valuable tool back to life and make it accessible to researchers and practitioners in the field of robotics and planning.

 ### Key Updates
 Here are some of the main updates we have made to the LTLMoP toolkit: